-What is the primordial pouch?
+What is the primordial pouch (Cat Belly Flap)?

 Pet owners often attribute the primordial pouch to weight gain, but it is common on cats of all shapes and sizes, even slim ones.

-- To enable the cat to stretch out when running at high speed or jumping.
+2) The pouch may allow cats to stretch out when running at high speed or jumping.

-- For greater stomach expansion if a cat gorges on a large meal.
+3) The pouch may be used for greater stomach expansion if a cat gorges on a large meal.

 What’s the difference between a primordial pouch and an overweight cat?